 When an employee reports sexual harassment at work, the employer must keep written records of the claim.
 If they do not, this signals that the employer does not take sexual harassment seriously and/or does not intend to investigate the claim.
 If you reported sexual harassment at work, ask your employer for copies of their documentation.
 Any time you sign or submit any paperwork to your employer, be sure to keep or request a copy for yourself.

 What to Do if Your Employer Retaliates Against You

-Like sexual harassment, workplace retaliation is against the law.
-Retaliation occurs when your employer behaves negatively toward you after you file a complaint for discrimination or harassment, which is a legally protected activity.
-Retaliation can take the form of wrongful termination, an involuntarily transfer to another department, demotion, job shift reassignment, salary reduction or other negative job action.
+It is illegal for your employer to retaliate against you for complaining about sexual harassment.
+Retaliation can take the form of wrongful termination, an involuntary transfer to another department, demotion, job shift reassignment, salary reduction or other negative job action.

 If your employer does not give you a legitimate explanation, complain in writing that you believe you are being retaliated against.
 If your employer refuses to correct the problem, contact the experienced sexual harassment team at Strong Advocates to learn more about your legal rights and options.
 You can learn more on our Retaliation webpage.